nuneskris/nuneskris.github.io/_portfolio/1-2-1UsableData.md

 ---
 title: "What is usable data"
-excerpt: "we need it to have an acceptable quality, readily available and easily accessible."
+excerpt: "We need data to have an acceptable quality, readily available and easily accessible."
 collection: portfolio
-date: 2024-01-01
 venue: 'Vision'
 ---